 An upper second-class honours degree or equivalent qualification.
-Applicants with a lower second-class honours degree or equivalent may be eligible for Postgraduate Diploma entry.

 Months of entry

 This programme provides an introduction to a range of debates within the so-called 'cultural turn' in sociological studies.
 Increasingly, sociologists are looking to the concept of culture as a source of explanation - and questioning - in their studies of contemporary social formations.

 The MSc in Social and Cultural Theory addresses both theoretical and substantive elements of this cultural turn.
 The works of key thinkers within social and cultural theory (Pierre Bourdieu, Michel Foucault and others) are explored, while the role of cultural explanations within theories of race and ethnicity, gender relations and the sociology of religion (among others) is also given both theoretical and empirical consideration.